WandiParis/EasyAdminPlusBundle/doc/chapter-5.md

                 # action is enabled for Product Entity!
 ```

-A new button is visible on top of `List` action, beside `New` action.
+A new button is visible on top of `List` action, beside `Search` action.

 <p align="center">
     <img src="images/export-button.png" align="center" alt="Export Button" />